jgemps12/OS1_Barebones_Process_Simulator/README.md

 ```

 ## Skills Learned:
-- Created a simplified simulation for process management an operating system.
+- Created a simplified simulation for process management in an operating system.
 - Used `getopt()` for command-line parsing and input handling.
 - Used `fork()` to create multiple child processes.
 - Used `sleep()` for segueing the runtimes of each process.